Dark Light

 Ok I give up.
 Too hard to trust people.
 Stay alone and LOVE your addictions.
 Always there.
 NOT A GOOD WAY TO LIVE.
 So…?

-Released in April 2003 on Ineffable/iMusic (a Universal sublabel) and later reissued by Young God Records, Lullaby for Liquid Pig marked Lisa Germano’s return after a long break from recording.
+Released in April 2003 on Ineffable/iMusic (a joint venture with ARTISTdirect) and later reissued in 2007 by Michael Gira’s Young God Records with a bonus disc of live and home-recorded material, Lullaby for Liquid Pig is Lisa Germano’s sixth studio album and her first new recording since departing the 4AD label.
 The album is hushed, slow-moving, and heartbreakingly intimate—an after-hours reflection on addiction, emotional paralysis, and fragile hope.

 Released: April 15, 2003